 Looking at the current growth and trends of FinTech, one needs to admit its contribution to the global revolution.
 FinTech’s new joiners i.e blockchain and AI in the financial services industry will bring extensive transformation in the coming years.

 FinTech Ethics and Risks

-Risk of those same technologies can also be used to control people.
-It is proper and necessary to consider the implications and understand what comes along with the introduction of these technologies like AI, ML, FinTech and Blockchain.
-Regulation is necessary to know & carry out so that these technologies & tool are utilised properly, regulated sufficiently, and their adoption does not come at the cost of societal growth.
+The risk of those same technologies can also be used to control people.
+It is proper and necessary to consider the implications and understand what comes along with the introduction of these technologies like AI, ML, FinTech, and Blockchain.
+Regulation is necessary to know & carry out so that these technologies & tools are utilised properly, regulated sufficiently, and their adoption does not come at the cost of societal growth.

 Trends & Opportunities – FinTech

 The biggest hurdle for any startup today is fund-raising so a lot of FinTech came up with an innovative idea and process to support the same.
-Biggest tweak or process bypass idea is ICO which is now used by start-ups to bypass the rigorous and regulated capital-raising processes.
+The biggest tweak or process bypass idea is ICO which is now used by start-ups to bypass the rigorous and regulated capital-raising processes.